cjdbarlow/bedside-notebook/anaesthesia/anzca/pacu.md

 	* Two-to-one ratio is usually needed during reception
 		* Second person may be the anaesthetist or operating room nurse
 * With respect to airway devices:
-	* Intubated patients must be monitored by the anaesthestist
+	* Intubated patients must be monitored by the anaesthetist
 	* Patients with a SAD must be breathing spontaneously
 	* The anaesthetist cannot leave a facility whilst a SAD is still in situ for their patient
 * Must be resourced to: